ad1tyaaa/100days/round-1.md

 **Progress :** Started Strings from beginning again, and finished half of it.

 **Final Thoughts :** So, I skipped for 2 days.
 Well, I think I didn't want to complete Strings.
 I had almost completed it, but, I wasn't felinig very good about it, I was feeling very inconfident.
 So, I just didn't study.
 I mean, I was procrastinating, but, mainly I didn't want to finish this in a half-assed way, and go forward, so, I was deciding weather I start from beginning or carry on.
 And, well, as I didn't want to just carry on, I ultimately decided to do Strings again, took 2 days in deciding that.
 I have started feeling confident now.
 I have done half of the lecture today, and am confident that I'll finish the other half tomorrow.
 So, yeah that's it.
 Finally Strings will be over. 😊

+## day 29 : 14 October 2023

+**Progress :** There are 4 more problems left in Strings.
+It's not over yet, but, tomorrow definitely it'll be over.

+**Final Thoughts :** So, strings is still not over.
+I did say I'll finish it today, but, I decided to do in-built stirng functions properly, in a very in-depth way, and so I have properly been studying and making notes baout them.
+There are still around 10 functions remaining.
+And, after that I'll just finish the 4 remaining problems and strings will finally be over.
+So, I think tomorrow is the day, and even though I couldn't finish the goal I set yesterday, I'm very happy with today's progress. 😁